A Complete B.R.A.T. Diet Food List for When Norovirus Hits

 Eggs

-"High-fat sources of protein like processed or red meats and fried food can cause reflux — especially if you’re consuming large amounts late at night," London says.
+"High-fat sources of protein, like processed or red meats and fried food, can cause reflux — especially if you’re consuming large amounts late at night," Jaclyn London, M.S., R.D., C.D.N., a registered dietitian and the author of Dressing on the Side (and Other Diet Myths Debunked), says.
 "Eggs are an easier-to-digest alternative and an easy way to meet your protein needs without getting too full, too fast."
-She recommends scrambling them with a drizzle of cooking oil or butter for a light dinner when you need something simple.

 what to eat with an upset stomach